 When most people think about planning their estate, they wonder things like, “What is the difference between a will and a trust?” and, “Does a will avoid probate court?”
 We have explored these topics in detail on this site.
-However, many times people will forget about powers of attorney, which are an absolutely crucial part of estate planning.
+However, many times people will forget about powers of attorney, which are an absolutely crucial part of estate planning in Missouri.

 WHAT IS A POWER OF ATTORNEY?

 A power of attorney document gives someone else the power and authority, in writing, to carry out certain actions on your behalf.
 You could use a power of attorney to give someone else the power to do almost anything under the sun on your behalf.
 A “durable” power of attorney is a special type of power of attorney that is still valid and effective even after you become incapacitated.
 In order for a power of attorney to be “durable,” certain requirements must be met.

 Whereas wills and trusts can control what happens to your assets if you pass away, durable powers of attorney can control what would happen to you and your assets if you were alive but incapacitated.
 This is typically done by creating a “durable power of attorney for health care decisions” and a “durable power of attorney for financial decisions.”